Aschwinvo/deep-reinforcement-learning/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

-### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+8. Follow the instructions in `Deep_Q_Network_Solution` to get started with training a DQN agent or watch it play!

 ### (Optional) Challenge: Learning from Pixels